-In her reflections upon the residency undertaken two artists for Contextile 2018, the textile art biennale, which took place in Guimarães, Portugal from 1 September to 20 October 2018 (www.contextile.pt), Darina Alster examines amongst other things the possibilities of relationships that contemporary art might establish with local traditions and the specific social roles they embody.
-Textile art is a domain in which there is often a social, physical or gender context, as well as many other local, national or ethnic links implicitly present thanks to a host of specific roles that textiles traditionally played and still do in many societies.
-In this respect, the work of the two artists with the local women’s community raises a host of questions.
-These start with the positive contribution involved in reviving a dying tradition and a closed female micro-world by means of contemporary art practice, and ends with the question of whether such activities can genuinely help over the long-term horizon, or whether they represent simply the musealisation of a dying art within the context of a monotonous globalisation.
+In her reflections upon the residency undertaken by by two artists for Contextile 2018, the textile art biennale, which took place in Guimarães, Portugal from the the 1st ofst of September to the the 20th ofth of October 2018 (www.contextile.pt), Darina Alster examines, amongst other things, the possibilities of relationships that contemporary art might establish with local traditions and the specific social roles they embody.
+Textile art is a domain in which there is often a social, physical or gender context, as well as many other local, national or ethnic links implicitly present thanks to a host of specific roles that textiles have have traditionally played and still do in many societies.
+In this respect, the work of the two artists with the local women’s community raisedsd a host of questions.
+These starteded with the the positive contribution involved in reviving a dying tradition and a closed female micro-world by means of contemporary art practice, and endedsed with the question of whether such activities couldan ould genuinely help over the long-term horizon, or whether they simply simply representeded simply the musealisation of a dying art within the context of a monotonous globalisation.

 Guimarães is a picturesque provincial town in Portugal around fifty kilometres from Porto.
-Preparations for the Contextile biennale are fully underway.
-In the early hours of Friday 20 July, we visited a folk market where they sell flowers, fruit, confectionary, salt cod (Bacalaoi) and live hens.
-Around the corner from the marketplace in an unobtrusive location are large stone vessels containing water.
-A group of local women are washing clothes in them, chatting and singing.
-They form a women’s circle.
-Both old and young are washing huge pieces of textile, rugs, mattresses, etc., that cannot be washed at home in automatic washing machines.
+Preparations for the Contextile Biennale arewere fully underway when I arrived.
+In the early hours of Friday 20 July, we visited a folk market where they sell old flowers, fruit, confectionery, salt cod (Bacalhau) and live hens.
+Around the corner from the marketplace in an unobtrusive location are there were large stone vessels containing water.
+A group of local women were washing clothes in them, chatting and singing.
+They formed a women’s circle.
+Both old and young are washing washed huge pieces of textile, rugs, mattresses, etc., that that cannot could not be washed at home in automatic washing machines.

-Cláudia Melo, the curator of the international project Magic Carpets, which is part of the Contextile Biennial, is originally an artist.
+Cláudia Melo, the Portuguese curator of the international project Magic Carpets, which is part of the Contextile Biennial, is originally an artist.
 However, in recent years she has focused on curatorship.
-Since 2013, upon the instigation of the Guimarães city authorities, she has been leading a project aimed at preserving the original form of the town in the face of an influx of tourists.
+She started her curatorial pursuits in 2013 by collaborating with municipality of Porto, working on projects related to requalification and dynamization of voiding spaces through artistic practices.
+She also curated and coordinated the urban art program involving Porto communities.
 She has always been interested in the theme of community and the local context.
 Magic Carpets is her first international project.